 5. Moroever, 1 McCormick on Evid., §19 (6th ed.) states, in pertinent part, that: "[f]or two centuries, common law judges and lawyers have regarded the opportunity of cross-examination as an essential safeguard of the accuracy and completeness of testimony.
 They have insisted that the opportunity is a right, not a mere privilege.
 This right is available at the taking of depositions as well as during the examination of witnesses at trial."
-Accordingly, Plaintiff's request that Epstein be prevented from attending her deposition should be denied.
+Accordingly, Plaintiff's request that Epstein be prevented from attending her deposition and that a special master be appointed should be denied.
 See Anderson v.
 Snyder, 91 Conn.
 404, 408, 99 A. 1032 (1917); Helfferich v.
 Farley, 36 Conn.Sup.
 333, 334, 419 A.2d 913 (1980).
 If this Court excludes Defendant from deposition, Plaintiff's deposition testimony could be stricken from the record and Plaintiff could be prevented from testifying at trial, especially if Plaintiff's position is that Epstein cannot be present at said trial based upon her loose interpretation of the No-Contact Orders?
 This would afford her attorneys an opportunity to point at an empty chair?
 These are court proceedings that Plaintiff instituted and, therefore, she cannot prevent Epstein's access to the court(s) under the cloak of her allegations.

-6. Plaintiff's counsel cites Florida Rules of Juvenile Procedure, Form 8.962, in an effort to support Plaintiff's argument by relating an injunction against domestic violence to the No-Contact Orders.
-In short, Plaintiff's argument is that an injunction against domestic violence prevents an abusive boyfriend from walking a few feet away from the former girl friend - apparently in a public place without the court entering a narrow protective order.
-Plaintiff does not address civil proceedings in her ill-founded analogy.
-Assume a Plaintiff obtains a temporary restraining order ("TRO") on a Defendant or a final judgment of injunction against domestic violence ("IADV") that specifically prevents Defendant from coming into contact with Plaintiff.
+6. As another example, assume a Plaintiff obtains a temporary restraining order ("TRO") on a Defendant or a final judgment of injunction against domestic violence ("IADV") that specifically prevents Defendant from coming into contact with Plaintiff.
 Plaintiff cannot utilize the TRO or the IADV to prevent Defendant from attending court proceedings.
 See Pope v.
 Pope, 901 So.2d 352 (Fla.
 1st DCA 2005).
 In fact, under Fla.
 Stat. §741.31 a violation of a IADV must be "willful," and the statute does not address court proceedings as part of any such willful violation because that would obviously violate a Defendant's right to access the courts, the right to be heard and other fundamental due process rights.